 What constitutes probable cause to suspect shoplifting comes down to case by case specifics.
 Mere suspicion typically will not suffice.
 Most states require that the store or its employees have evidence which would lead a reasonable person to believe that shoplifting had occurred or was in progress.
 If the store bases its detention of a suspected shoplifter on information from a non-employee informer, that informer must have a reasonable basis for suspecting shoplifting.

-Shoplifting involves the taking or concealment of items being offered for sale.
-Depending on state law and factors including the value of items shoplifted, it may be charged as an infraction, a misdemeanor or a felony, and may result in incarceration, probation and/or a fine.
-Because of these possibilities, you'll want to learn more about your specific situation by getting a free case review from a criminal defense attorney today.
+Depending on the laws of your state and specific factors such as the value of items shoplifted, it may be charged as an infraction, a misdemeanor or a felony, and may result in incarceration, probation and/or a fine.
+Because of these possibilities, you'll want to learn more about your specific situation by talking to a criminal defense attorney near you today.